A guide to Google My Business

 Google recently added a new feature to Google My Business called Posts.
 This allows you to quickly publish small pieces of information about new events, products or services that are displayed when people find your business on Google Search or Google Maps.

 You can add an image, a title, up to 300 words of text and a call-to-action button.
 As posts are quick and easy to create they’re certainly worth trying.
 There are certain guidelines that you need to follow such as not using overly salesy language so it’s worth researching this before you create the post.
 As posts are only active for a certain amount of time they’re ideal for information such as seasonal offers or upcoming events.

 Working alongside your website

-Remember to keep your My Business listing up-to-date so if your contact details or opening hours change make sure you update them.
-When someone buys a product or service from you ask them to leave reviews for you through My Business.
+Remember to keep your Google My Business listing up-to-date so if your contact details or opening hours change make sure you update them.
+When someone buys a product or service from you ask them to leave reviews for you through Google My Business.

 Google My Business is a really useful marketing tool, it’s free to use, easy to set up and another great way of getting your business in front of your customers.
 It can really help with your local search strategy just as long as you remember to keep the information on it accurate and up-to-date.